-ITEM# STANDARD 2: BUDGET, FISCAL, AND PAYROLL RECORDS I I E IVI # RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 38.
-REQUISITIONS Requests for payment or to acquire goods or services.
+NC DEPARTMENT OF NATURAL AND CULTURAL RESOURCES 2019 LOCAL GOVERNMENT AGENICES GENERAL RECORDS RETENTION AND DISPOSITION SCHEDULE STANDARD 2: BUDGET, FISCAL, AND PAYROLL RECORDS ITEM # RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 38.
+REQUISITIONS Destroy in office after 1 year.
+Requests for payment or to acquire goods or services.
 See also INVENTORIES, page 40, item 36.
-Destroy in office after 1 year.
-39. SCHOLARSHIP RECORDS Records concerning scholarships awarded by the agency.
-Includes applications, award letters, conditions and stipulations, agreements and contracts, disbursement statements, progress reports, and other related records. records concerning applications that are defined by the 40.
-SHIFT PREMIUM PAY Authorizations and other related records concerning employees receiving shift premium pay.
-Destroy in office after 3 years.
-41. STATEMENTS OF BACK PAY Forms used to determine the gross pay an employee would have earned during a specified period for back pay in a grievance decision, settlement agreement, or other order.
+39. SCHOLARSHIP RECORDS a) Destroy in office after 3 years records documenting the awarding of scholarships.
+Records concerning scholarships awarded by the agency.
+Includes applications, award letters, b) Destroy in office 1 year after notification of applicant conditions and stipulations, agreements and contracts, records concerning applications that are denied by the disbursement statements, progress reports, and other agency or awards that are declined by the recipient. related records.
+40. SHIFT PREMIUM PAY Destroy in office after 3 years.
+Authorizations and other related records concerning employees receiving shift premium pay.
+STATEMENTS OF BACK PAY 41.
 Destroy in office 3 years after payment.
+Forms used to determine the gross pay an employee would have earned during a specified period for back pay in a grievance decision, settlement agreement, or other order.